 Appropriate policy and management responses will evolve to meet these challenges.
 Along the way, the National Park Service will seek to balance its mission to preserve resources and provide access for visitors with costs - economic, environmental, and social.

 THE GAP BETWEEN TOTAL NEEDS AND AVAILABLE FUNDS

 Transportation needs in 2015 total about \$218 million, with about \$88 million available from all sources.
-The gap between needs and resources is around
+Needs include three components: